danbev/learning-ai/notes/llama.md

 ```

 ### `llm_build_context`
-This section is doing to take a detailed look at how a computation graph is
+This section is going to take a detailed look at how a computation graph is
-build in llama.cpp.
+built in llama.cpp.
 I'll be using the `main` example to step through the code.

 ```console
 $ gdb --args ./main -m models/llama-2-7b-chat.Q4_0.gguf -p "What is your name?"